 We like to think of HVAC systems as an investment, and it’s only natural to want to protect and maximize your investment over time.
 Noting this, many homeowners become weary of the effect that weather will have on the HVAC system, which is typically located outside of the home.
 Here’s a closer look at the effect Mother Nature can have on your equipment, and what you can do about it.

 In the case your basement, crawl space or area where your HVAC unit is installed floods, then it could destroy the electronics and other components within the unit.
 This could lead to extensive damage that may require complete unit replacement.
 Heavy winds from severe weather can kick up debris and other contaminants that could infiltrate your HVAC system and do harm to it.
 Most AC units can withstand rainfall, as they have built-in vents and ducts to eliminate moisture and minimize the risk of component corrosion.
 However, as units age, corrosion may still occur as the weather takes its toll over time.

 How to Prevent Damage from the Elements

 The best way to prevent rain from wreaking havoc on your HVAC system is to have it regularly maintained and inspected.
 Regular inspections can ensure that components aren’t corroding or failing, and can help facilitate the replacement of those that are.
 HVAC maintenance checkups typically involve a thorough inspection and cleaning of the overall unit.
 Inspections can also be helpful after your property has endured flooding or water damage to make sure that the HVAC system is able to effectively operate safely.

-Ready to utilize Seattle’s finest heating, AC, and electrical service?
+Ready to utilize Seattle’s finest heating service?
 We’re here for you!
 Brennan Heating & Air Conditioning serves King, Snohomish, Pierce, Lewis, Thurston, Mason and Kitsap counties in the Seattle area.
 Call us today to improve your home comfort!